RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 DBeaver is integrated with AWS IAM authentication.
-Thus it provides the possibility to authenticate in AWS in order to access your cloud databases.
+Thus it provides the possibility to authenticate in AWS to access your cloud databases.

 AWS IAM has endless ways to authorize and authenticate users.
 DBeaver supports all basic ones.